-SoLM consists of 28 claims and is a gravel-covered project located along a regionally significant geophysical "gravity break" underlain by favorable Lower Plate Paleozoic host rocks.
+The property consists of 28 claims and is a gravel-covered project located along a regionally significant geophysical "gravity break" underlain by favorable Lower Plate Paleozoic host rocks.

 Data generated or purchased by the Company and its previous partners include: geology and geochemistry from historic oil wells in Kobeh Valley and exposures at Lone Mountain, detailed gravity geophysics, 48 line kilometres of seismic geophysics, soil and gas geochemistry, and limited reverse-circulation and mud-rotary drilling.
 Samples from one of the historic oil wells contained significant gold mineralization at the base of Tertiary gravel, although the source of the gold remains unknown.
 The claims also cover projections of Mississippi-Valley-type zinc/lead/silver mineralization that is exposed on an adjacent property in historic mine workings.
 Soil geochemistry indicates the mineralization extends onto the SoLM property.

-On October 9, 2014, the Company entered into a ten-year lease with option to purchase agreement with Nevada Zinc Corporation (formerly Goldspike Exploration Inc.) ("Nevada Zinc"), whereby Nevada Zinc can earn a 100% interest in the property.
+Pursuant to a ten-year lease with option to purchase agreement with Nevada Zinc Corporation ("Nevada Zinc"), Nevada Zinc has the right to earn a 100% interest in the property.
 All lease payments will be applied to the final purchase price of US\$329,200 (US\$49,200 received to date), after which advanced minimum royalty payments become due annually equal to the sum of fifty troy ounces of gold multiplied by the average price of troy ounces of gold for the twelve-month period preceding the payment due date.
 The Company may also receive up to 150,000 common shares of Nevada Zinc (50,000 common shares received, and subsequently sold, to date).